VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

  In this lab, the focus is on working with the `run_binary_extras.f90` and at the end some visualisation in TULIPS.
 However, because this work-directory is adapted from a scientific run, we'll have a quick look a the set-up of this directory.
  When working with many different settings within MESA, it is often beneficial to split out the settings in the inlists into separate files.
 It might look confusing at first, so lets have a look at the inlists in this work-directory.
 There are nine different files; `inlist`, `inlist1`, `inlist2`, `inlist_extra`, `inlist_other_winds`, `inlist_pgstar`, `inlist_project`, and `inlist_star`.
  Open the first file, `inlist`, with your favourite text editor.
 Like in most cases, this file only refers to other inlists which contain the parameters of the run.
- Next, open the file `inlist` refers to, the `inlist_project`.
+ Next, open the file that `inlist` refers to, the `inlist_project`.
 In previous labs, the `inlist_project` contained all paramters.
 In this case, it refers to two other inlists for the settings of the primary star (`inlist1`) and the settings of the secondary star (`inlist2`).
 The other information in `inlist_project` is related to the binary physics, and it refers to the file `inlist_extra`.
  The file `inlist_extra` contains basic settings for the binary run; the masses of the two stars and the initial period.
 Because these are the parameters changed in a grid-search as performed in the paper, it is easier to have them in a separate file.
  `inlist1` and `inlist2` are as good as identical.
 The only difference between the two files is that different models are loaded and a few timestep controls.
 Both these inlists refer to `inlist_star` for star_job and control-settings and to `inlist_pgstar`.
  `inlist_star` contains all the settings that are the same for the primary and the secondary, rather than putting them all in `inlist1` and `inlist2`.